5.5 Post-Installation Care of Plant Materials

 Establishing plants from nursery stock is often limited by animal browsing.
 Section 5.5.2 covers the methods available for protecting plants from different forms of animal damage.
 On hot, dry sites, plants need to be shaded from mid- to late afternoon solar radiation.
 The application of shade cards (Section 5.5.3) is one method for protecting young plants from heat stresses.
 Moderating the climate around plants from extreme temperatures and high evapotranspiration rates is sometimes accomplished through the use of tree shelters.
 Section 5.5.4 outlines when these structures are used, product types, and how they are applied.
 Some projects require supplemental irrigation for establishing seedlings on extremely dry sites.
 Section 5.5.5 discusses two types of irrigation used in revegetation projects: deep pot irrigation and drip irrigation.

 The first several years after the installation of seedlings are critical for the survival of healthy nursery plants.
 In the western United States, nursery plants die because of animal damage, high surface temperatures, high evapotranspiration rates, lack of soil moisture, and vegetative competition.
 This section describes certain steps to reduce these impacts.
 Where animal browsing is high, fencing, netting, and animal repellants are important to consider (Section 5.5.2).
 For high surface soil temperatures shade cards can be used to protect seedlings (Section 5.5.3).
 Reducing evapotranspiration rates is achieved using tree shelters (Section 5.5.4) and shade cards.
 Some high visibility projects require fast growth rates and low risk in plant establishment, in which case irrigation can be considered (Section 5.5.5).
 Additional measures that benefit seedling survival are covered in other sections.
-These include applying mulch around seedlings to conserve soil moisture and reduce vegetative competition (Section 5.2.1, Section 5.2.3, and Section 5.2.7).
+These include applying fertilizer, mulches, and beneficial organisms (Section 5.2.1, Section 5.2.3, and Section 5.2.7).

 5.5.2 Animal Protection